Pediatric Hematology/Oncology Fellowship

 The Division prides itself on an atmosphere that welcomes new ideas, change, and creativity for fellowship education.
 The overall goals and objectives for pediatric hematology/oncology fellows are to gain extensive experience in the diagnosis and ongoing care of children with cancer and hematologic disorders, and to become researchers and teachers of pediatric hematology/oncology.

 Our Division includes physician scientists with funded and successful clinical and laboratory research programs.
-We provide the opportunity to obtain basic science research training at an institution that hosts a dazzling array of world renowned investigators, including numerous distinguished faculty who are members of the National Academy of Sciences, National Academy of medicine (formerly the Institute of Medicine), and Howard Hughes Medical Institute Investigators.
+We provide the opportunity to obtain clinical, translational or basic laboratory research training at an institution that hosts a dazzling array of world renowned investigators, including distinguished faculty who are Nobel laureates and many who are members of the National Academy of Sciences, the Institute of Medicine, and Howard Hughes Medical Institute.
 Learn about our current fellows’ research.

 Many of our fellows receive clinical research training and many graduates of the UT Southwestern Clinical Research Scholars Program are Division faculty members.